-Unfortunately this is not surprising, as while employee wellness initiatives are on the rise, financial wellness is the least nurtured of the three facets of wellbeing out of mental, physical, and financial.
-This is concerning when we consider that all three are connected; leaving financial wellbeing unaddressed can lead to detrimental consequences for our physical and mental health too.
+Unfortunately, this is not surprising.
+While employee wellbeing initiatives are on the rise, financial wellbeing is the least nurtured out of mental, physical, and financial.
+This is concerning when we consider that all three are connected; leaving financial wellbeing unaddressed can lead to detrimental consequences for your employees’ physical and mental health too.

 Despite the financial impact on businesses, only 56% of employers felt they could agree that their organisation was providing enough support for employees’ financial health, proving we still have a long way to go.
-While 28% of HR professionals polled said employee mental health was one of their top three priorities, only 4% reported financial wellbeing as a major focus.
+28% of HR professionals polled said employee mental health was one of their top three priorities.
+Only 4%, however, reported financial wellbeing as a major focus.

 As Jeanette Makings, Head of Financial Education Services at Close Brothers reports: “Money worries don’t just affect an individual’s financial health; they are one of the single biggest causes of stress, affecting mental and physical health if left unchecked.
 They are also an issue for businesses with lower productivity, higher absenteeism, and higher staff costs, which hurts business performance.
 Doing nothing is no longer an option,” she said.

 The good news here is that while this places responsibility on the employer to take action, it also tells us that there are clear steps we can take.
-Implementing sustainable solutions to help your employees work towards money wellness is one of those one of those rare win-win situations that will benefit both parties in the long run and could do your business the world of good.
-Interested in finding out more?
+Implementing sustainable solutions to help your employees work towards financial wellbeing is one of those rare win-win situations.
+It will benefit both parties in the lung-run and could help you scale your business.